 Benefits not features

 Microsoft products tend to be sold on features.
 Mac products on benefits.
 Apple is great at showing how your new Mac will improve your life, how your iPod will make you hip and so on.
 Despite research that says that consumers are drawn to specifications, Apple uses them in a different way to the rest of the industry: they use specifications as proof points for benefit claims.

 Psychologically, I think people are more strongly motivated by emotions (fear, greed, joy, lust, benefits, Apple) than they are by reason (logic, data, features, Microsoft).

 Evangelism not Marketing

-Apple has always majored in evangelism whereas Microsoft has tended to focus on more conventional marketing.
+Apple has always majored in evangelism, whereas Microsoft has focused on more conventional marketing.
 Evangelism is about building product awareness through users and word of mouth.
-Perhaps another word for it is grass roots marketing.
+Perhaps another word for it is grassroots marketing.
 Anyhow, people are far more likely to believe a purchase recommendation from a friend than from a shop assistant.
 I think this creates a much stronger commitment to the product after it has been bought.

 Unboxing experience not packaging

 It’s a small thing, but Apple’s product packaging is out of this world.
 Opening a new iPhone box remains genuinely delightful.
 The same with any new Mac.
 Opening the plain Dell cardboard boxes to get my PCs was not at all delightful.
 In fact, it was more of a chore than a positive reinforcement of the purchase decision.